santiagov916/readme-generator/Develop/readme.md

   ## Description

-  this a replicable lyric page for anyone who has a favorite artist and wants to make a cool webpage look with the lyrics for their favorite songs
+  This allows developers to create a quick, professional, front/back -end readme for a project

   ## Motivation

-  I love music and it sucks when there's no lyrics for the song I want to listen to.
-So I took it upon myself to make a page that can do such!
+  This was a learning project on the power of javascript outside of a browser environment.
+Also< I wanted to created a readme template to follow!

   ## Usage

-  click on this link
+  npm start

   ## Installation

-  ### Dependencies: N/A
+  ### Dependencies: inquirer
   ### To install: npm i OR npm install
-  ### CLI to start: no commands needed
+  ### CLI to start: npm start

   ## Contributors

-  ### People: Mysel and google
+  ### People: handmade
   ### GitHub Username: santiagov916
-  ### GitHub Link to project: https://github.com/santiagov916/lyric-page
+  ### GitHub Link to project: https://github.com/santiagov916/readme-generator

   ## Questions?

-  ### Email the programmer: gme.santi24@yahoo.com
+  ### Email the programmer: santiago1venegas@gmail.com